ukitake/tockstalk/README.md

 A lot of restaurants set their next month's schedule on a particular day and time.
 You can use github actions to [schedule jobs on a cron](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) and try to snag a spot as things open up.
 The [example in this repo](.github/workflows/schedule.yml) attempts bookings every 15 minutes.
 You can fork the repo and try it out yourself.
 Just be sure to set a secret `CYPRESS_ENV` with the above JSON so that the action will run.

+## Bot Detection

+Tock uses Cloudflare's bot detection system, [Turnstile](https://www.cloudflare.com/products/turnstile/), to prevent automated access to their site.
+Thankfully, Cypress is pretty good about presenting itself as a human.
+The only times it runs into issues is when Cypress runs in "studio" mode, which unfortunately is the default mode for developers using Cypress (i.e. `cypress open`).

+The underlying issue is that Cypress studio runs its end to end tests in an iframe, which Turnstile immediately flags as a bot.
+To avoid this, the bot is set up to run in a frameless mode (i.e. `cypress run`), but can still run in "headed" mode for local development.
+In the end, this change to the normal working style of Cypress is a small price to pay for the convenience of automated booking.